-1. RCCD "Potential Student Housing" with OPR and City of Riverside i.
+1. RCCD "Potential Student Housing" with OPR and City of Riverside

+- i.
 Agah stated a proposal was submitted to the City of Riverside for potential student housing near the new library, 1.5 acres across from the CAADO parking structure on University Avenue.
 The developer, Overland Pelican Riverside (OPR), submitted the proposal to the city and named RCCD as the main beneficiary of the project.
 OPR/RCCD is the only proposal for the project under a proposed P3 (Public Private Partnership) arrangement with OPR.
-If the District is selected

-- there will be a market study to determine how many beds will be needed district-wide, and what would be the best rent price for students.
+If the District is selected there will be a market study to determine how many beds will be needed district-wide, and what would be the best rent price for students.
 The student housing will be for all three colleges. - ii.
 The housing demand analysis was scheduled to be done in March 2020.
 The study will rely on student data received from the colleges.
 The study is on hold due to COVID-19. - iii.
 Jones requested that the study also look at the required support services and resources that come with on and off campus student housing.
 It changes the operational dynamics of the institution and impacts the broader operation and requested resources are planned to deal with the cost of potential liabilities. - iv.
 Agah stated the general idea is to have a property manager and no additional burden on colleges. - v.
 A student survey will be conducted using the student's email.
 Jones requested the colleges have the opportunity to review the survey to ensure the range of questions are appropriate and the data is useable and reliable. - vi.
 Agah stated developers may be able to submit new proposals when the City advertises the surplus land in alignment with AB 1486.
 The city has expressed a lot of interest for RCCD to be a part of that. - vii.
-The student housing study could potentially be conducted in the Fall of 2020.
+The student housing study could potentially be conducted in the Fall of 2020. - viii.
+Agah provided an update regarding the potential student housing at the location on University Avenue across from the District office.
+The survey will collect information from students regarding their living, preferred amenities, rent tolerance, affordability, and how they would be receptive to potential student housing one mile from the RCC campus will be sent out in the middle of October.